 The following example uses the most common type of enumerator: the Foreach File enumerator.
 You’ll loop through a list of files and simulate some type of action that has occurred inside the container.
 This example has been simplified in an effort to highlight the core functionality, but if you would like a more detailed example, turn to Creating an End-to-End Package Topic, which has an end-to-end example.
 For this example to work, you need a folder full of some dummy files and an archive folder to move them into, which SSIS will be enumerating through.
 The folder can contain any type of file.

-- Then, set the Folder property to the folder that has the dummy files in it and leave the default Files property of ∗.∗.
-In this tab, you can store the filename and extension (Readme.txt), the fully qualified filename (c:\directoryname\readme.txt), or just the filename without the extension (readme).
+4. Then, set the Folder property to the folder that has the dummy files in it and leaves the default Files property of ∗.∗.
+In this tab, you can store the filename and extension (Readme.txt), the fully qualified filename (c:directorynamereadme.txt), or just the filename without the extension (readme).
 You can also tell the container to loop through all the files in subfolders as well by checking Transverse Subfolders.

-- Drag a new File System Task into the container’s box.
+6. Drag a new File System Task into the container’s box.
 Double-click the new task to configure it in the editor that appears.
-After setting the operation to Copy file, the screen’s properties should look like what is shown in below screen shoot.
-Select <New Connection> for the DestinationConnection property.
+After setting the operation to Copy file, the screen’s properties should look like what is shown in below screenshot.
+Select for the DestinationConnection property.

 type the archive folder of your choosing, such as

-- You’re now ready to execute the package.
+9. You’re now ready to execute the package.
 Place any set of files you wish into the folder that you configured the enumerator to loop over, and then execute the package.
-During execution, you’ll see each file picked up and moved in Windows Explorer, and in the package you’ll see somethingresembling Figure 6-10.
+During execution, you’ll see each file picked up and moved in Windows Explorer, and in the package, you’ll see something resembling Figure 6-10.
 If you had set the OverwriteDestination property to True in the File System Task, the file would be overwritten if there was a conflict of duplicate filenames.

 The Foreach ADO Enumerator loops through a collection of records and will execute anything inside the container for each row that is found.
 For example, if you had a table such as the following that contained metadata about your environment, you could loop over that table and reconfigure the package for each iteration of the loop.
 This reconfiguration is done with SSIS expressions.
 We cover these in much more depth in Using Variables, Parameters, and Expressions Topic.
 At a high level, the expression can reconfigure the connection to files, databases, or variables (to name just a few items) at runtime and during each loop of the container.